Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What is arthritis?

-Arthritis is a disease that causes inflammation in one or more joints.
-There are many types of arthritis, such as osteoarthritis, rheumatoid arthritis, and septic arthritis.
-Some types cause inflammation in the joints.
-Other types wear away the cartilage between joints.
+Arthritis is pain or disease in one or more joints.
+There are many types of arthritis.
+Types such as rheumatoid arthritis cause inflammation in the joints.
+Other types wear away the cartilage between joints, such as osteoarthritis.
 This makes the bones of the joint rub together when you move the joint.
+An infection from bacteria, a virus, or a fungus can also cause arthritis.
 Your symptoms may be constant, or symptoms may come and go.
 Arthritis often gets worse over time and can cause permanent joint damage.

 What increases my risk for arthritis?